grafana/loki/docs/sources/operations/storage/retention.md

           period: 24h
 ```

-A rule to apply is selected by choosing the first in this list that matches:
+Retention period for a given stream is decided based on the first match in this list:

-1. If a per-tenant `retention_stream` matches the current stream, the highest priority is picked.
+1. If mutiple per-tenant `retention_stream` selectors match the stream, retention period with the highest priority is picked.
-2. If a global `retention_stream` matches the current stream, the highest priority is picked.
+2. If multiple global `retention_stream` selectors match the stream, retention period with the highest priority is picked.
+This value is not considered if per-tenant `retention_stream` is set.
 3. If a per-tenant `retention_period` is specified, it will be applied.
-4. The global `retention_period` will be selected if nothing else matched.
+4. The global `retention_period` will be applied if none of the above match.
 5. If no global `retention_period` is specified, the default value of `744h` (30days) retention is used.

+{{% admonition type="note" %}}
+The larger the priority value, the higher the priority.
+{{% /admonition %}}

 Stream matching uses the same syntax as Prometheus label matching: